 I began studying astrology while living in Japan.
 I soon realized that up until then I’d been seeing everything ‘out there’ relative to myself — subjectivity to the hilt.
 Astrology opened a window onto the world for me — things were unique in there own right.
 Not only that, astrology offered what appeared to be an objective reason why things were the way they were.

 As I dug deeper into astrology, the objective reasons stretched credulity.
 Sure, at the most fundamental level of non-locality, everything is connected.
 Non-locality seems to parallel chapter 56’s, This is known as mysterious sameness.
 However, going from mysterious connectedness to the detailed cause and effect of astrology ultimately felt too far-fetched.
+For an overview of non-locality, google [The Nonlocal, Entangled, Conscious Universe – Menas Kafatos].

 As I write this, I wonder what genuine difference exists between my youthful perceptions and current ones.
 Truly, the main difference lies in impartiality, the Holy Grail of Taoist thought for me.
 As chapter 16 says,